 3. More expensive than Facebook ads

-Unlike Facebook advertisement, in Google AdWords, you need to pay money for each and every keywords you bid for.
+Unlike Facebook advertisement, in Google AdWords, you need to pay money for each and every keyword you bid for.

 The rise of competition and targeting multiple keywords to ensure success are the two main reason which requires you to pay 2 to 3 times more than Facebook ads.